shinken-solutions/shinken/doc/source/07_advanced/perfdata.rst

 When Shinken sees this plugin output format it will split the output into two parts:

-  - Everything before the pipe character is considered to be the “normal" plugin output and will be stored in either the $HOSTOUTPUT$ or $SERVICEOUTPUT$ macro
+  - Everything before the pipe character is considered to be the normal" plugin output and will be stored in either the $HOSTOUTPUT$ or $SERVICEOUTPUT$ macro
   - Everything after the pipe character is considered to be the plugin-specific performance data and will be stored in the $HOSTPERFDATA$ or $SERVICEPERFDATA$ macro

 In the example above, the $HOSTOUTPUT$ or $SERVICEOUTPUT$ macro would contain *"PING ok - Packet loss = 0%, RTA = 0.80 ms"* (without quotes) and the $HOSTPERFDATA$ or $SERVICEPERFDATA$ macro would contain *"percent_packet_loss=0, rta=0.80"* (without quotes).